The Muskoka River Watershed (2EB) is located on the eastern side of Georgian Bay.

-The headwaters of the river arise on the western slopes of Algonquin Park, and flow southwesterly for a distance of approximately 210 km to discharge into the southeast corner of Georgian Bay.
-The watershed measures over 62 km at its widest point and is approximately 120 km long, encompassing an area of approximately 466,000 hectares (4,660 sq km).
+The headwaters of the river arise on the western slopes of Algonquin Park, and flow southwesterly for a distance of approximately 210 kilometers to discharge into the southeast corner of Georgian Bay.
+The Watershed measures over 62 kilometers at its widest point and is approximately 120 kilometers long, encompassing an area of approximately 5,100 square kilometers.

-The watershed is divided into three main drainage areas: the North Branch, South Branch, and Lower Muskoka.
-The North and South Branches comprise approximately the eastern two-thirds of the watershed.
+The Watershed is divided into three main drainage areas: the North Branch, South Branch, and Lower Muskoka.
+The North and South Branches comprise approximately the eastern two-thirds of the Watershed.
 Originating in the highlands of Algonquin Park they flow southwesterly until converging south of Bracebridge and then flow into Lake Muskoka.
-The Lower Muskoka subwatershed covers approximately the western one-third of the watershed, and receives the inflow from the North and South Branches as well as Lakes Joseph and Rosseau.
+The Lower Muskoka subwatershed covers approximately the western one-third of the Watershed, and receives the inflow from the North and South Branches as well as Lakes Joseph and Rosseau.
 This combined flow passes through the Moon and Musquash Rivers and discharges into Georgian Bay.

 Physiography & Topography

-The entire watershed is situated on the Canadian Shield, on bedrock formations that date from the middle to late Precambrian Age.
-The topography varies from the rugged Algonquin Highlands to rocky knolls and ridges through the middle and lower portions of the watershed.
+The entire Muskoka River Watershed is situated on the Canadian Shield, on bedrock formations that date from the middle to late Precambrian Age.
+The topography varies from the rugged Algonquin Highlands to rocky knolls and ridges through the middle and lower portions of the Watershed.
 Soils are generally sandy, and shallow in depth atop the underlying bedrock.

-The watershed is mainly forested, with mixed hardwood (i.e. Maple, Birch and Oak) and coniferous (i.e. White and Red Pine, Spruce, Tamarack and Hemlock) species.
+The Watershed is mainly forested, with mixed hardwood (i.e. Maple, Birch and Oak) and coniferous (i.e. White and Red Pine, Spruce, Tamarack and Hemlock) species.

-Much of the lower part of the watershed (with the exception of the large lakes) is considered cool-water habitat, supporting communities of Walleye, Northern Pike, Muskellunge, Smallmouth Bass, Yellow Perch and pan fish, such as Black Crappie, Pumpkinseed, Bluegill and Rock Bass.
+Much of the lower part of the Watershed (with the exception of the large lakes) is considered cool-water habitat, supporting communities of Walleye, Northern Pike, Muskellunge, Smallmouth Bass, Yellow Perch and pan fish, such as Black Crappie, Pumpkinseed, Bluegill and Rock Bass.
 Many of the important fish spawning areas on the system are located below the many rapids and dams, and along shorelines of lakes.
 These extremely important habitats are of primary concern because they can be affected by fluctuating flows and water levels.

 The Muskoka River Watershed is home to a diversity of mammal, reptile, amphibian and bird species.
 In many cases, the life cycle of these species is directly related to the river (including its tributaries and lakes) and the land-water shoreline interface (to provide habitat and food sources).
 An important example of this complex linkage would be the wetland areas found along the river and in coastal areas of lakes.
 Some of the animals dependent on the wetlands include waterfowl for their nesting and staging areas, and furbearers (Beaver, Otter, Muskrat, Mink, Raccoon) and mammals (Moose) for habitat and feeding areas.
 Reptiles and amphibians depend on wetlands for all or parts of their life cycle, and Osprey, Eagles and Herons benefit from the shallow water feeding opportunities.

 Many of the now reconstructed dams along the waterway owe their origins to the timber industry.
 The dams, constructed of stone and timber, would have been used for waterway transportation and/or to float logs through shallow points along the river.
 The timber industry peaked in the late 1800’s and most of the sawmills and all of the log drives are now gone.
-However, the forest products industry is still an important economic activity in the watershed and there are considerable areas under timber license with several sawmills in operation.
+However, the forest products industry is still an important economic activity in the Watershed and there are considerable areas under timber license with several sawmills in operation.

-Since the establishment of the first sawmills in the watershed, hydroelectric power production has been an important component of the local economy.
+Since the establishment of the first sawmills in the Watershed, hydroelectric power production has been an important component of the local economy.
 Although many of the small mills and their associated power producing facilities shut down following the downturn in the logging industry, hydroelectric power generation still maintains a presence on the river.

-The watershed’s tourism industry beginnings can be traced back to the 1860’s with the introduction of steamship navigation to the area.
+The Watershed’s tourism industry beginnings can be traced back to the 1860’s with the introduction of steamship navigation to the area.
 As early as 1869, commercial lodging was provided to sportsmen traveling to the area to make use of the abundant natural resources.
 In 1876, the railway was extended from Severn Bridge to Gravenhurst, thereby making the area more accessible for tourists from southern Ontario and the United States.

 By the early 1890’s the Muskoka area was a prime vacation spot for wealthy Canadian and American tourists.
 Today, Muskoka is one of the premier vacation destinations in Ontario.
 Thousands of people visit each year, staying at one of the many resorts or returning to cottages as seasonal residences.

-Water-based recreational pursuits include boating, fishing, hunting, swimming, camping, canoeing and kayaking.
+Water-based recreational pursuits in the Muskoka River Watershed include boating, fishing, hunting, swimming, camping, canoeing and kayaking.
 In the winter months, activities such as hiking, snowmobiling, cross country skiing and ice fishing are popular.